DataDog/documentation/content/en/synthetics/identify_synthetics_bots.md

 The `x-datadog-origin: synthetics` header is also added to all the requests launched for a Datadog API test.

 {{% /tab %}}
-{{% tab "Browser Tests" %}}
+{{% tab "Browser tests" %}}

-The following header is attached to all Datadog Browser tests robots:
+The following header is attached to all Datadog browser tests robots:

 `Sec-Datadog: Request sent by a Datadog Synthetics Browser Test (https://docs.datadoghq.com/synthetics/) - public_id: <SYNTHETICS_TEST_PUBLIC_ID>`